 As of May 24, 2021, masks and physical distancing are no longer required in the state of Maine.

 Our cruise boat Merrymeeting will be running daily cruises from May 15-October 24.
-Then schooner Mary E will begin sailing June 4.
 Guided tours of the Percy & Small Shipyard are available daily from May 15 through Columbus Day.
-Tours of the Donnell House, dockside tours of the schooner Mary E, and a variety of traditional skills demonstrations (blackmsithing, boatbuilding, and more) are available daily throughout the summer season.
+Tours of the Donnell House and a variety of traditional skills demonstrations (blacksmithing, boatbuilding, and more) are available daily throughout the summer season.
 If you prefer to explore our 20-acre campus on your own, use our audio tour to guide your exploration of the Percy & Small Shipyard – simply scan the QR code at the museum to enjoy the tour on your phone!

-Our on-site cafe is currently closed.
-Guests are welcome to bring food and nonalcoholic drinks to enjoy in the shipyard or south campus.
+We’re pleased to offer on site food service at the Sail Shed by Long Reach Kitchen & Catering.
+Guests are also welcome to bring food and nonalcoholic drinks to enjoy in the shipyard or south campus.
 Picnic tables and trash cans/recycling are available.
 You are also welcome to return to the campus with your admission sticker if you’d like to visit one of our great local dining options.
 Find a list of our Business Partners here.
 (Food and drink are not permitted inside the galleries or historic buildings.)